folio-org/folio-ansible/doc/ansible-roles.md

 Installs SDKMAN! from http://sdkman.io
 Depends on common

-## stripes-core
+## stripes
 Installs stripes from the
 [folioci npm repository](https://repository.folio.org).
-Launches the stripes dev server with the Okapi Console as a system service.
+Launches the stripes dev server as a system service.
 Depends on yarn.
+Includes the following Stripes modules:
+- trivial
+- ui-items
+- ui-okapi-console
+- ui-users

-*Note: without a running Okapi instance and a configured tenant, the Okapi Console will not run*
+*Note: requires a running Okapi with a configured tenant, mod-users, and mod-metadata Sample data available in mod-users-data and mod-metadata-data*

 ## raml-module-builder
 Clones the folio-org/raml-module-builder repository from GitHub,